scikit-hep/awkward/docs-sphinx/reference/ak.layout.ListArray.rst

 .. py:method:: ListArray.broadcast_tooffsets64(offsets)

-Reorders ``contents`` to match a given set of ``offsets`` (if possible) and returns a :doc:`ak.layout.ListOffsetArray` with the results.
+Reorders ``contents`` to match a given set of ``offsets`` (if possible) and returns a :class:`ak.layout.ListOffsetArray` with the results.
 This is used in broadcasting because a set of :doc:`ak.types.ListType` and :doc:`ak.types.RegularType` arrays have to be reordered to a common ``offsets`` before they can be directly operated upon.